Women’s Survival Guide is a newsletter about women’s experiences in midlife.

 What you can expect here:

-I post every Sunday at 4:20 AM and have since December 15th, 2020.
+I post every Sunday and have since December 15th, 2020.

-Personal Essays:
+Relatable Personal Humor Essays:

 Maven Interviews:

-Every interviewee is asked my 5 Maven Questions and they provide their favorite recipe.
+The interviews are both in video and written form with lots of links!
+These Every interviewee is asked my 5 Maven Questions and they provide their favorite recipe.

 One Woman’s Journey: